ukncsc/stix-cvebuilder/README.md

 $ python cvebuilder.py -l
 ```

-Both of these commands will generate the STIX file for the CVE ID unless you have enabled either the TAXII or Ingest options in the `config.json` file.
+Both of these commands will generate the STIX file for the CVE ID unless you have enabled either the TAXII or CERT-UK Ingest options in the `config.json` file.

 Or you can use it as a module within your own script.